-For testing the research hypothesis H1, a multiple regression model was analysed with the SCR as the dependent variable and the three SSCM factors
+For testing the research hypothesis H1, a multiple regression model was analysed with the SCR as the dependent variable and the three SSCM factors positive and statistically significant effect of each SSCM factor on SCR which highlighted the robustness of the theoretical framework underpinning the study.

 (socio-economic practices, environmental practices, and supplier management practices) as the independent variables.
-The results (shown in table IV) indicated statistical significance for the overall model with R2 of 73.9% which supports the main research hypothesis.
+The results (shown in table IV) indicated statistical significance for the overall model with R of 73.9% which supports the main research hypothesis.
 Moreover, the results show